9- day holidays

 After morning routine it’s time to change the scenery again and hop across the border to Italy.
 We can revisit the good old scenic spots of Napoleonica or Val Rosandra or check out something new like Aurisina, Doberdo or Sistiana.
 Again, you can climb till you drop or you can cut your day short and check out the famous Austro-Hungarian coastal castle of Miramare with its spectacular garden that’s free of charge.
 You can also check out some expositions in the castle, which change often.

-Same as day 8 for some, we wake up early, eat breakfast and go to the airport, as some people may have an early flight.
+We wake up early, eat breakfast and go to the airport, as some people may have an early flight.
 The others may have to wait until afternoon or evening.
 And why do it on the airport if we can drive you to the most famous Slovenian lake – Bled to take the cliché photo and eat the creamcake.
 Then it’s really time for one last hug and goodbye.
 We're sad to see you go and hope to meet up with you again soon!

 So, what is included in this offer?